 (2) In case of severe threat to safety by a disruptive or unruly passenger on board, the pilot in command shall have the mandate to land at the nearest suitable airport and disembark the passenger in consultation with the local authorities.

 (3) The police or person in charge of the airport shall accept delivery of persons disembarked in accordance with sub-regulation (2) for appropriate action.

-Powers of Aviation Security Officers.
 75. An aviation security officer shall have powers to-